-I guess, for many though, the laundry is a bit of a chore, so fear not.
-As I guide those new to the workings of the Laverie, through my most favourite ritual of the camper touring week!
+I guess, for many though, the laundry is a bit of a chore, so fear not!
+So I’m here to guide those new to the Laverie through my favourite ritual of the camper touring week!

 I’m not one for hand-washing, so turn away now if you’d rather spend time scrubbing those smalls in the bathroom sink!